jks619/Hospitality-Domain-Insights-/README.md

 # Hospitality Insights

-This repository contains a Jupyter Notebook project, **Hospitality Insights**, aimed at analyzing and deriving insights from hospitality-related data.
+This is a Jupyter Notebook project, **Hospitality Insights**, aimed at analyzing and deriving insights from hospitality-related data of Atliq Grands,which is a hotel chain in india that operates across multiple cities.
 The project uses data-driven approaches to understand trends, customer behaviors, and operational metrics within the hospitality sector.

 ## Project Overview